intjonathan/vagrantfiles/README.md

 <pre>
 #Start off by ignoring everything
 *

-#Don't ignore top-level subdirectories (`!` tells git to NOT ignore things that match the pattern after the `!`; we nee\
-d git to be able to look inside of them so it can....
+#Don't ignore top-level subdirectories (`!` tells git to NOT ignore things that match the pattern after the `!`); we need git to be able to look inside of them so it can....
 !*/

 #...track the Vagrantfiles inside.
 !*/Vagrantfile

-#Track .gitignore so others who pull down the repo won't have to create it manually.
+#Track only this repo's .gitignore so others who pull down the repo won't have to create it manually.
-!.gitignore

-#Track the README
-!README.md
+!./.gitignore

+#Track only this repo's README.md
+!./README.md
 </pre>